Condenser microphones operate on an electrostatic principle, using charged metal plates to help generate sound.

 When a sound wave hits the diaphragm, the distance between the two plates changes which produces a change in an electrical characteristic called capacitance.
-It is the variation of the spacing, due to the motion of the diaphragm relative to the fixed back plate, which produces the electrical signal corresponding to the sound picked up.
+It is the variation of the spacing, due to the motion of the diaphragm relative to the fixed backplate, which produces the electrical signal corresponding to the sound picked up.

 To obtain a signal, condenser microphones require an electrical current to charge the plates.
-This is usually provided either by a battery or is sent down the microphone cable itself.
+The current usually provided either by a battery or is sent down the microphone cable itself.
 This latter method is known as phantom powering.

 Key advantages of a condenser microphone:

-- Easy to obtain a flat frequency response and extended frequency ranges
+- Easy to obtain a flat frequency response and extended frequency ranges.

-- Can be small in design
+- Condenser microphones can be small in design.

 Key disadvantages of a condenser microphone:

-- There is a limit to the maximum signal level the electronics can handle
+- There is a limit to the maximum signal level the electronics can handle.

-- They are more complex than dynamic microphones and tend to be more adversely affected by extremes of temperature and humidity
+- They are more complex than dynamic microphones and tend to be more adversely affected by extremes of temperature and humidity.

-- Cheaper models can produce a small amount of noise from the electronics
+- Cheaper models can produce a small amount of noise from the electronics.

-In general, condenser microphones are more expensive than dynamic microphones but are more suitable for capturing the sounds of acoustic instruments and vocals due to their high sensitivity.
+Condenser microphones are more expensive than dynamic microphones but are more suitable for capturing the sounds of acoustic instruments and vocals due to their high sensitivity.
 They should be avoided when dealing with high sound pressures, such as that created from a kick drum.

 The sound produced from a condenser microphone can be described as being crisp, clear and detailed.